Expanding Thurston maps as quotients: is a mating

-Note that $\Sim{G}$ is not an equivalence relation, but $\approx$ is.
-Both $\Sim{G},\approx$ should be properly equipped with an index ``$w$'', which we suppress.
+Note that $\Sim{G}$ is not an equivalence relation, but $\Approx{\wt}$ is.
+Note that $\Sim{G}$ should be properly equipped with an index ``$\wt$'', which we suppress.
 The reader should be aware that there are analogously defined relations in terms of black gaps.